suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 # Architecture {#arch}

-Figure 1 in {{RFC9019}} shows the architecture for distributing firmware images and manifests from the author to the firmware consumer.
+{{RFC9019}} describes the architecture for distributing firmware images and manifests from the author to the firmware consumer.
 It does, however, not detail the use of encrypted firmware images.

-{{arch-fig}} is extended to include firmware encryption.
-The firmware server and the device management infrastructure are represented by the distribution system.
+This document enhances the SUIT architecutre to include firmware encryption.
+{{arch-fig}} shows the distribution system, which represents the firmware server and the device management infrastructure.
 The distribution system is aware of the individual devices to which a firmware update has to be delivered.

 ~~~
                                            +----------+